cloudshiftinc/gradle-release-plugin/README.md

 ## Test Matrix

-This plugin is tested against the below matrix of Java and Gradle versions.
+This plugin is tested against the below matrix of Java and Gradle versions, on Linux, MacOS and Windows.

 | Java Version | Gradle Version |
 | --- | --- |